StayPositive2718/myFlix-client/README.md

 This is the front-end (client side) part of the myFlix app based on its existing server-side code (REST API and database).

-You can access this responsive app [here](https://ml-myflix-react.netlify.app).
+You can access this responsive app [here].

 ## Built with

-Parcel, React, Axios, Redux, React-Bootstrap, [Movie API](https://github.com/MaiaraLopes/Movies_API).
+Parcel, React, Axios, Redux, React-Bootstrap, [Movie API]([https://github.com/StayPositive2718/movie-api.git]).

 ## Functionality